Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

 ## 2. Fashion Class Classification (Multi-Class Image Classification)

 ### 1. Introduction:
-  - Machine Learning & Deep Learning is able to help retailers to detect and forecast the fashion trend. (i.e. by classifying fashion objects via facebook/instagram images)
+  - Machine Learning & Deep Learning is able to help retailers to detect and forecast the fashion trend. (i.e. by classifying fashion objects via facebook/instagram pictures)
   - Handwritten digitized images are from Fashion-MNIST, where we can build a basic ML/DL model to recognize images.
   - Dataset has **784 features**, which each feature represents a pixel value (an integer ranged from 0 to 255) in a 28*28 grayscale image.
   - Training set and testing set are separated, with **60000 and 10000 instances** respectively and **10 different labels**.